Armida Barelli: Beatification

-The diocesan process for the sainthood process commenced under Pope John XXIII on 8 March 1960 and the introduction of the cause in Milan granted her the posthumous title Servant of God; the process concluded in mid-1970 and was validated in Rome on 3 April 1992, several decades after the diocesan process concluded.
-The Congregation for the Causes of Saints received the Positio from the postulation in order to evaluate her life of heroic virtue and received it in 1993.

-Barelli was proclaimed to be Venerable on 1 June 2007 after Pope Benedict XVI recognized her model Christian life of heroic virtue.
+The diocesan process commenced under Pope John XXIII on 8 March 1960 and the introduction of the cause in Milan granted her the title Servant of God; the process concluded in mid-1970 and was validated in Rome on 3 April 1992, several decades after the diocesan process concluded.
+The Congregation for the Causes of Saints received the positio from the postulator in order to evaluate Barelli's life of heroic virtue and received it in 1993.
+Barelli was proclaimed to be venerable on 1 June 2007 after Pope Benedict XVI recognized that Barelli had practised heroic virtue.

 The miracle required for her beatification was investigated and was validated in 2006.
-The medical board in Rome met on 12 November 2009 and the board requested further material pertaining to the alleged miracle on 20 September 2015.
+The medical board in Rome met on 12 November 2009 and the board requested further material pertaining to a miracle in 2015.
 The medical board later issued their approval before the theologians must meet to likewise approve it.
 The case was delivered to Pope Francis who provided his approval in 2021; this enabled for her beatification to take place on 30 April 2022 in Milan.
 The postulator assigned to the cause is Silvia Mónica Correale.